apache/rocketmq-clients/README.md

 ## Overview

-Client bindings for [Apache RocketMQ](https://rocketmq.apache.org/), all of them follow the specification of [rocketmq-apis](https://github.com/apache/rocketmq-apis), replacing 4.x remoting-based counterparts.
+Client bindings for [Apache RocketMQ](https://rocketmq.apache.org/), as known as RocketMQ 5.x SDK.
+All of them follow the specification of [rocketmq-apis](https://github.com/apache/rocketmq-apis), replacing 4.x remoting-based counterparts.
 Clients in this repository are built on top of [Protocol Buffers](https://developers.google.com/protocol-buffers) and [gRPC](https://grpc.io/).

 ## Goal